sangaryousmane/alx_softwareEngineering_program/README.md

 # alx_softwareEngineering_program
-This will be a master repo for the ALX program from soup to nut.
-Feel free to clone and play around with it.
+This will be a master repo for the ALX SE program from soup to nut, feel free to clone and play around with it.